 There is no pollution or environmental damage, deemed as a white-category product.

 The fly ash bricks have easy workability and consume less water.
 Unlike clay bricks, they do not impose draining in water for 24 hours.
 The sprinkling of water before use is sufficient.

 The construction procedure is similar to clay brick construction and does not need any extra training for the masons.

 These bricks are commonly available closer to thermal power plants.
 However, finding dealers in all main cities and towns wouldn’t be a difficulty.

-The similar number of fly ash bricks will enclose more areas than clay bricks.
-Consumption of the mortar is also low.
-It’s Requires less labor.
+A similar number of fly ash bricks will enclose more areas than clay bricks.
+Consumption of mortar is also low.
+It Requires less labor.
 The cost is almost 30% lower than clay bricks.